greenelab/ccc-manuscript/manuscript.md

 The first three gene pairs at the top (*IFNG* / *SDS*, *JUN* / *APOC1*, and *ZDHHC12* / *CCL18*), with a high Clustermatch and low Pearson coefficient, seem to follow a non-coexistence relationship: in samples where one of the genes is highly (slightly) expressed, the other is slightly (highly) activated, suggesting a potential inhibiting effect.
 The next three gene pairs (*UTY* / *KDM6A*, *RASSF2* / *CYTIP*, and *AC068580.6* / *KLHL21*) follow patterns combining either two linear or one linear and one constant relationships.
 In particular, genes *UTY* and *KDM6A*, paralogs, show a nonlinear relationship with a subset of samples following a robust linear pattern and another subset having a constant expression of one gene.
-This relationship is explained by the fact that *UTY* is in chromosome Y (Yq11) whereas *KDM6A* is in chromosome X (Xp11), and samples with a linear pattern are males, and those with no expression for *UTY* are females.
+This relationship is explained by the fact that *UTY* is in chromosome Y (Yq11) whereas *KDM6A* is in chromosome X (Xp11), and samples with a linear pattern are males, whereas those with no expression for *UTY* are females.
 This combination of linear and constant patterns is captured by Clustermatch ($c=0.29$, above the 80th percentile) but not by Pearson ($p=0.24$, below the 55th percentile) or Spearman ($s=0.10$, below the 15th percentile).
-Furthermore, the same gene pair pattern is highly ranked by Clustermatch in all other tissues in GTEx, except for female-specific organs (Figure @fig:gtex_tissues:kdm6a_uty).
+Furthermore, the same gene pair pattern is highly ranked by Clustermatch in all other tissues in GTEx, except for female-specific organs (Figure @fig:gtex_tissues:kdm6a_uty) as expected.

 ![